 The inaugural Newcastle Writers Festival was held in 2013 and was a resounding success.
 More than 70 writers participated in 38 sessions - half of which were free.
-This year's festival will be held from April 4 to 6 at various inner-city venues, though the main festival hub is Newcastle City Hall.
+In 2014, the festival was enhanced by the addition of a popular children's program.
+More than 100 writers participated in the extended festival and more than 6500 people attended the event, from preschoolers to adults.
+The 2015 festival will be held from 19 to 22 March at various inner-city venues, though the main festival hub is Newcastle City Hall.
 Everyone involved in organising the event volunteers their time, including the festival director Rosemarie Milsom.
-She is supported by the NWF board - Jenny Blackford, Carol Edmonds, Amy Hurrell, Nicole Hellyer, Sheree Kable and Sharon Roberts.
+She is supported by the dedicated NWF board - Jenny Blackford, Amy Hurrell, Nicole Hellyer, Sheree Kable, Sally Ebert, Sharon Roberts and Katrina McKelvey.
 We look forward to sharing our passion for the written word in all its forms.
-See you in April!
+See you in March!

 About Rosemarie Milsom, NWF organiser